PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 ```

 # Loops
 We can go through each item in a list and print it out.
-Delete your code again and write the following code, whish "loops" over the names in the list and prints them out.
+Delete your code again and write the following code, which "loops" over the names in the list and prints them out.

 ```py
 for name in ["Mary", "John", "Jackson", "David"]: